saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 ### Why This Matters
 Not all growth is equal.
 Treating all segments identically dilutes focus and increases operational drag.

-The data supports a clear strategic pivot:
+The data supports a clear, defensible strategic pivot:
 - **Prioritize Enterprise retention and expansion**
 - **Aggressively migrate SMB customers to self-serve**
 - Align Product, CS, and Growth efforts around high-LTV accounts